Angelinaaaaaaaaaaaa/LOL-Result-Model-2023/README.md

  ![image](https://github.com/Angelinaaaaaaaaaaaa/LOL-Result-Model-2023/assets/115201846/33c0a9f8-bb60-49a5-95b9-5fbd1eec96f5)

 Initially, upon examining the accuracy metrics, it's evident that the RandomForest Classification (RFC) model performs notably well, achieving an accuracy of approximately 86%.
 This represents a substantial improvement of 10% compared to the accuracy observed with the Logistic Regression model.
 Moreover, when evaluating precision and recall, the RFC model outperforms the baseline model.
-In summary, considering accuracy, precision, and recall collectively, it is apparent that RFC excels in effectively classifying the 'result' variable.
+In summary, considering accuracy, precision, and recall collectively, it is apparent that RFC excels in effectively classifying the `result` variable.